emca-it/ITRS-Log-Analytics-7.x/03-Upgrade/03-Upgrade.md

 #### Required post upgrade

+- Full restart of the cluster is necessary when upgrading from 7.0.6 or below.
-- Role "wiki" has to be modified to contain only path: ".wiki" and all methods,
+- Role "wiki" has to be modified to contain only path: ".wiki" and all methods.
 - Configure the License Service according to the *Configuration* section.

 ## Upgrade from version 7.0.5